Last updated: 20.02.2024

 Create price lists

-You can create new price lists by copying an existing price list, by having a new price list inherit settings from a master price list you are referencing, or create a new one from scratch.
+New price lists can be created by copying an existing price list, by having a new price list inherit settings from a master price list that is referenced, or creating a new one from scratch.

-If you have your prices in Excel files, you can paste them in at a later stage, but first you need to create a price list, which is the container for the prices.
-The prices (numbers) themselves can then be pasted into the price matrix of the articles.
-More information on the price matrix is available at The price matrix.
+If the prices are in Excel files, these can be pasted in at a later stage, but first a price list has to be created, which is the container for the prices.
+The actual prices (numbers) themselves can then be pasted into the price matrix for the price items.
+For more information about the price matrix, see The price matrix.

 Step 1: Create the price list